Blueforcer/awtrix3/README.md

 https://blueforcer.github.io/awtrix-light/

-Awtrix Light is a custom firmware  for the (Ulanzi Smart Pixel clock)[https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882}.
+Awtrix Light is a custom firmware  for the [Ulanzi Smart Pixel clock](https://www.ulanzi.com/products/ulanzi-pixel-smart-clock-2882).
 A standalone device that offers a simple and user-friendly interface, making it the perfect solution for non-techies who want to enjoy the benefits of the popular awtrix system.

 It is ready to use straight out of the box, with time, date, temperature, and humidity pages pre-installed.
 You don't need to do anything other than turning it on to start using these features.